 For some degree programs, and first year courses, it is assumed that students, through their high school studies or other equivalent study, will have achieved a level of knowledge of the subject area that is considered desirable for successful university - level study.

-For example programs offered by the Australian School of Business, Engineering, Medicine, Science and Industrial Design in the Faculty of the Built Environment assume a satisfactory level of Mathematics at Advanced or Year 12 level.
+For example programs offered by the Business School, Engineering, Medicine, Science and Industrial Design in the Faculty of the Built Environment assume a satisfactory level of Mathematics at Advanced or Year 12 level.
 To enrol in some courses it is assumed that students have achieved a satisfactory level in English, Mathematics, Physics or Chemistry.

 Generally speaking, students must demonstrate a level of knowledge which would enable them to continue studies at UNSW in those subjects.
 Medicine applicants should also have studied Chemistry at Advanced Level or equivalent.

-For most programs offered by the College of Fine Arts (Art Theory and Digital Media excepted), it is assumed that applicants will have demonstrated satisfactory level in Visual Arts at Advanced or Year 12 equivalent.
+For most programs offered by the UNSW Art and Design (Art Theory and Digital Media excepted), it is assumed that applicants will have demonstrated satisfactory level in Visual Arts at Advanced or Year 12 equivalent.
 Applicants not meeting this requirement are advised to submit a portfolio of their work with their application.